amirmohideen/SpectaRacer/README.md

 ### Design Patterns

-**Singleton via global scope** — `SnapSaberGlobalManager` and `PlayPauseManager` register themselves in Lens Studio's `global` object on `onAwake`, providing type-safe `getInstance()` accessors to any script without creating inspector dependencies.
+**Singleton via global scope**: `SnapSaberGlobalManager` and `PlayPauseManager` register themselves in Lens Studio's `global` object on `onAwake`, providing type-safe `getInstance()` accessors to any script without creating inspector dependencies.

-**Callback for cross-boundary events** — When damage reaches 100%, `PlayPauseManager` invokes an `onGameOver` callback registered by `MainMenu` at game start.
+**Callback for cross-boundary events**: When damage reaches 100%, `PlayPauseManager` invokes an `onGameOver` callback registered by `MainMenu` at game start.
 This avoids a circular import between the two scripts while keeping the event flow explicit and traceable.

-**Controller-owned pause** — `LanePatternController.pauseAll()` and `resumeAll()` freeze all nine lane instantiators (coins, enemies, roads) in a single call. `PlayPauseManager` needs only one inspector reference to produce a complete, reliable freeze — including VFX components.
+**Controller-owned pause**: `LanePatternController.pauseAll()` and `resumeAll()` freeze all nine lane instantiators (coins, enemies, roads) in a single call. `PlayPauseManager` needs only one inspector reference to produce a complete, reliable freeze: including VFX components.

-**Wave state machine** — `LanePatternController` cycles gap → wave → gap.
+**Wave state machine**: `LanePatternController` cycles gap → wave → gap.
 Pattern pools are split into Easy, Medium, and Rest tiers.
 Difficulty weight shifts from 0 to 1 over `difficultyRampTime` seconds.
-A lane-switching enforcement rule tracks consecutive waves on the same safe lane and forces a rotation when the threshold is exceeded — keeping players active rather than camping.
+A lane-switching enforcement rule tracks consecutive waves on the same safe lane and forces a rotation when the threshold is exceeded: keeping players active rather than camping.

-**Weather-aware audio** — Rain audio is controlled by `MainMenu` and guards against both menu panel state and the weather switch toggle. `startRain()` checks `weatherToggleSwitch.isOn` before playing, so every resume path respects the current weather preference without additional coordination.
+**Weather-aware audio**: Rain audio is controlled by `MainMenu` and guards against both menu panel state and the weather switch toggle. `startRain()` checks `weatherToggleSwitch.isOn` before playing, so every resume path respects the current weather preference without additional coordination.

 ---